 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Coca-Cola European Partners (CCEP) reported total carbon emissions of approximately 4,589,879,000 kg CO2e.
 This includes 342,742,000 kg CO2e from Scope 1 emissions, 111,670,000 kg CO2e from Scope 2 emissions, and a significant 4,135,467,000 kg CO2e from Scope 3 emissions.
 The company has set ambitious targets to reduce its greenhouse gas emissions across its entire value chain by 30% by 2030 compared to 2019 levels.
-CCEP's commitments include a 46.2% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2019 baseline, and a 55% reduction in direct operations (Scope 1) emissions, alongside a 21% reduction in indirect emissions (Scope 3) by 2030, as approved by the Science Based Targets initiative (SBTi).
-Furthermore, CCEP aims for net-zero emissions across its value chain by 2040, with interim targets of reducing Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% by the same year.
-The emissions data and reduction targets are cascaded from its parent company, Coca-Cola HBC AG, which is headquartered in Switzerland (CH).
-CCEP's initiatives reflect a strong commitment to sustainability and align with industry standards for climate action.
+CCEP is committed to reducing its absolute Scope 1 and 2 GHG emissions by 46.2% by 2030 from a 2019 baseline.
+Additionally, it aims to achieve a 55% reduction in direct emissions and a 21% reduction in indirect emissions (Scope 3) by 2030, as approved by the Science Based Targets initiative (SBTi).
+The company has also pledged to reach net-zero emissions across its value chain by 2040.
+These commitments reflect CCEP's proactive approach to addressing climate change and align with industry standards for sustainability.
+The emissions data and reduction targets are sourced from Coca-Cola HBC AG, the parent company, ensuring a comprehensive understanding of CCEP's environmental impact and commitments.

 Access structured emissions data, company-specific emission factors, and source documents

-Coca Cola European Partners's Scope 3 emissions, which increased significantly last year and decreased by approximately 1% since 2011, demonstrating supply chain emissions tracking.
+Coca Cola European Partners's Scope 3 emissions, which increased significantly last year and increased by approximately 905% since 2015, demonstrating supply chain emissions tracking.
 The vast majority of their carbon footprint comes from suppliers and value chain emissions, representing the vast majority of total emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 73% of Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.